Chapter 7: Scaling Up#

 Section 1: The Multiple Comparisons Problem#

-💡 Plain English first: Run enough tests and you will eventually get a “significant” result by chance.
-With α = 0.05, every test has a 5% false-positive rate.
-Run 14 independent tests and you have ~50% chance of at least one spurious positive.
+💡 The Intuition: Run enough tests and you will eventually get a “significant” result purely by accident.
+With an alpha level of \(0.05\), every test has a 5% false-positive rate.
+If you run 14 independent tests, you have a roughly 50% chance of getting at least one false positive.

 1.1 Why Repeated T-Tests Fail#